We are an active friendly mountaineering and climbing group of around fifty members, check out the RoCs social events calendar for any new meets.

-This is an annual RoCs weekend meet to the delights of the Peak District National Park.
+This is the first of our biannual RoCs weekend meets to the delights of the Peak District National Park.
 We will be camping at the usual site near Hathersage at the North Lees (Peak District National Park) camp site.
 This is about 1 mile due North of Hathersage.
 This meet is suitable for all members as it is ideal for beginners and the more experienced climbers in the club.
 If you have never climbed outside on real rock, we can take you up some really easy nice rock.
 There is a wide choice of gritstone crags to choose from, some with a few multi pitch routes, but mainly all single pitch with a short walk in.

 The campsite is a small friendly site with wash and shower facilities.
 It also has some wooden Pods if you prefer not to use a tent.
 All you will need for a Pod is a sleeping mat and bag plus your own cooking gear, just as you would for a tent.
 There is heating and lighting in the Pods.
-If you wish to use a Pod, or a Camper Van, please book this in advance yourself.
+If you wish to use a Pod, please book this in advance yourself.
 A deposit may be required for a booking.
 Please indicate to me if you are camping or in a Pod.
 At the moment booking in advance is required for camping so you will need to do this yourselves, in groups up to 5 per pitch with a car.
 If you decide to come with someone who has already booked their pitch with a car, you can add yourself by booking a pitch without a car.

 The contact details for the site are 01433 650838.
 To get to the campsite from Hathersage, go west on the A6187 Main Street and TR before the railway bridge up Jaggers Lane, then TR up Coggers Lane for about 1/2 mile, then TR into Birley Lane.
 After about 1/2 mile North Lees site is on your left just before a left hand bend.
 There is a wooden gate (often closed) to enter the site.
 Ignore the “Campsite full” sign as we will have a booking for Romsey Climbers under my name.
 We will be car sharing as much as possible due to the limited parking spaces and to save fuel costs.

-Hathersage has a couple of pubs, (although the Robin Hood pub in Hathersage is now not very good for food and atmosphere so we may need to travel further afield to the one we used last year), food shops and a few Outdoor gear shops so all you need for a weekend away with RoCs.
+Hathersage has a couple of pubs, and we will use the Robin Hood pub in Hathersage.
+There are also food shops and a few Outdoor gear shops so all you need for a weekend away with RoCs.
 If you prefer the luxury of a proper bed ???? then there are B&B’s, hotels and Youth Hostels in and around Hathersage, but book early to ensure a room.
-Be aware if you choose to book accommodation and we have to cancel the meet at the last moment due to extreme bad weather, you may lose your deposit with your booking.
+Be aware if you choose to book accommodation and we have to cancel the meet at the last moment due to extreme bad weather, you may loose your deposit with your booking.

-Bring along some wet weather walking gear as well, (waterproof coat, over trousers and walking boots) just in case the weather turns damp and we decide to go for a bit of a bog trot up on the hills.
+Bring along some wet weather walking gear as well, (water proof coat, over trousers and walking boots) just in case the weather turns damp and we decide to go for a bit of a bog trot up on the hills.
 You will also need to bring along breakfast and any cooking gear required, food for mid-day lunch as there are no food facilities at the crags.
-We will be eating at a pub in the evenings if we can get in.
-If not we will be campsite cooking!
+We will be eating at a pub in the evenings.Organiser: Pete T Members going: